Lipschitz Continuous Algorithms for Covering Problems: LP-based -Approximation Algorithm for Set Cover

-Our algorithm first solves an LP relaxation and then rounds the obtained LP solution so that the whole process is Lipschitz continuous, and are explained in Sections~\ref{subsec:set-cover-lp} and~\ref{subsec:set-cover-rounding}, respectively.
-Moreover, we provide the proof of Theorem~\ref{thm:set-cover} in Section~\ref{subsec:set-cover-whole}.
+Our algorithm first solves a (regularized) LP relaxation and then rounds the obtained solution so that the whole process is Lipschitz continuous.
+These two steps are explained and analyzed in Sections~\ref{subsec:set-cover-lp} and~\ref{subsec:set-cover-rounding}, respectively.
+Then, we provide the proof of Theorem~\ref{thm:set-cover} in Section~\ref{subsec:set-cover-whole}.